• Share this on:

 Ask your question

-The dried mango market is mostly a relationship-based, over-the-counter way of trading.
-There is no commodity auction; it is not as transparent a market as for other commodities.
-Some companies may develop good relationships with organic buyers so they will tend to sell only organic dried mango.
-Others may develop better relationships with conventional buyers so they will sell to that market.
+The dried mango market is mostly a relationship-based one.
+Some companies may develop good relationships with organic buyers, while others may develop better relationships with conventional buyers.
 It may depend on how you start off your drying company and where your contacts are.
-If you can do organic, there might be an advantage, but on the other hand it will also cost you because it is not cheap.
-The certification is not difficult but focus on what the buyer needs.
+If you can do organic and get certified, there might be advantages, but be aware that this process is not cheap.

 Ties Minnen, Managing partner Gedroogdemango.nl (operated by Mango Impact) and Afrifruta